Florac 160 km (on horseback)

 The iron-rich water of Salce

 After a small detour from the hamlet of

 Salièges to the river Tarn, you will come across a spring of ferruginous water.
 For a long time, the ability to prevent (or cure) alcoholism was attributed to this water rich in Fe2+ ions, and made famous by a sketch by the stand-up comedian Bourvil.
 It supposedly supplies the iron that would normally come from regularly drinking alcohol.
 A small construction indicates the Salce spring (the path from Salièges is way-marked), as does the red tinting from iron oxide, which you find in many contact zones between schist and limestone.

 Ash trees, like the ones that border the path, like cool and damp environments.
 They were planted alongside paths by locals because ash branches, cut towards the end of summer, provided additional fodder for livestock.

 A beautiful view onto Mont Aigoual (1,567 m) – a mountain of winds, fog, snow and rain.
 Banks of clouds coming from the Mediterranean rub against its slopes and can cause violent precipitation (also called Cévenol episodes).
 This temperamental mountain is home to the last mountain weather-station in France.

-The draille follows the ridge and crosses the Can de l'Hospitalet.
-This drovers' road enables the flocks of the plains (from the southern Cévennes and the Crau) to get up to the northern Gévaudan (Aubrac, Margeride, Mont Lozère).
-This draille is only a branch of a bigger network on which livestock still migrates today.
+The draille follows the ridge and crosses the Can de l'Hospitalet plateau.
+This transhumant trail enables the sheep flocks of the plains (of the southern Cévennes and the Crau) to move up to northern Gévaudan (Aubrac, Margeride, Mont Lozère).
+This draille is only one branch of a larger network along which transhumant livestock still travel.